 Why Does My Aircon Leak Only When It Rains?

 A leak that only appears during rain is rarely a standard drain fault.
-It usually means rainwater is entering through a wall opening, weather pressure is disrupting drainage, or water is reaching electrical points — and each scenario needs a different response.
+It usually means rainwater is entering through a wall opening, weather pressure is disrupting drainage, or water is reaching electrical points, and each scenario needs a different response.

-1. External Rain Ingress Through Wall or Trunking Path
+1. External Rain Ingress Through Wall Or Trunking Path

 - Leak appears during rain and reduces after weather clears.